Tropicfeel Shoes Review

 - Family & Friends Pack: buy 3 or more pairs of sneakers (20% discount), Tropicfeel gifts you 3 shopper bags and 3 Havasu flip-flops

 The free Havasu flip-flops are either aqua green or core black, with sizing matching the selected shoe size.
-To be honest, the shopper bag doesn’t seem like anything special, but I guess it doesn’t hurt to have an extra bag.
+Though the shopper bag isn’t particularly riveting, I don’t think it hurts to have another reusable bag on hand—especially when traveling.

 Cruiser Backpack Review

 Ah, the backpack.
 What I, and every hostel goer, minimalist traveler, and millennial with wanderlust needs (other than a passport).